What is high myopia?

-There is a series of symptoms that should raise our awareness of possible complications, especially, in the retina, the sudden appearance of floaters, seeing flashes of light in the area of the visual field, the apperance of specks in the eye or partial or full loss of vision.
+There is a series of symptoms that should raise our awareness of possible complications, in the retina, in particular, for example, the sudden appearance of floaters, seeing flashes of light in the area of the visual field, the apperance of specks in the eye or partial or full loss of vision .
 In these cases, we should see an ophthalmologist immediately.

-The causes of the excessive increase in the size of the eye are unknown and unpredictable, although there is an unquestionable genetic component involved, meaning that a family history of myopia usually exists.
+The causes of the excessive increase in the size of the eye are unknown and unpredictable, although an unquestionable genetic component is involved, meaning that a family history of myopia usually exists.

 We can divide myopia into two large groups: